-Anyone arrested for DUI in Arizona faces not only criminal penalties, but civil penalties as well – namely, the suspension or revocation of your driving privileges.
+Anyone arrested for DUI in Arizona faces not only criminal penalties but civil penalties as well – namely, the suspension or revocation of your driving privileges.
 A DUI arrest prompts law enforcement to send you a Notice of Suspension, which means the DMV will take actions to suspend your license after your DUI offense.
-In Arizona, you have 15 days to request a DMV hearing to contest license suspension.
+In Arizona, you have 15 days to request an MVD hearing to contest the license suspension.
 In Arizona, your license can be suspended/revoked by the MVD or it can be suspended/revoked on court order.

 What's the difference between suspension and revocation?

-How do I get my license back after DUI suspension?
+How do I get my license back after a DUI suspension?

 You must wait until your period of suspension is over before you petition for license reinstatement.
 You must apply for reinstatement with the Arizona Motor Vehicle Department, show proof of valid insurance, and make sure you have paid all the necessary fines and fees.